statsmodels/statsmodels/scikits/statsmodels/docs/source/introduction.rst

 scipy-user mailing list or file tickets on our bug tracker at https://bugs.launchpad.net/statsmodels

-The development repository is at the new location http://code.launchpad.net/statsmodels, and the old location http://code.launchpad.net/~scipystats
+The development repository is at http://code.launchpad.net/statsmodels .

 We would also like to use statsmodels, or projects related to it, as a staging ground for new models.
 The current maintainers